-National Regulation 168(2)(a)

-National Regulation 78(1)(a)

-Public Health Act

-NRG@OOSH (Network of Community Activities)
+National Regulation 168(2)(a) National Regulation 78(1)(a) Public Health Act NRG@OOSH (Network of Community Activities)

-- Food and drink will be provided for afternoon tea, with small nutritious snacks available as necessary. - Fresh drinking water will be available at all times for the children and staff. - One staff member will ensure that this is available and topped up throughout the operation of the Centre. - Children will be encouraged to get the water themselves when required, using separate drinking containers. - All food provided at the Centre will be nutritious and varied. - Where possible, local fresh produce will be used. - A menu will be developed using the principles set out in the Australian Dietary Guidelines for Children and Adolescents. - The menu will be displayed for families and children. - Snack times are seen as a social event where children and staff can relax, talk about their day and experience a variety of foods.
+- Food and drink will be provided for afternoon tea, with small nutritious snacks available as necessary. - Fresh drinking water will be available at all times for the children and staff. - Children will be encouraged to get the water themselves when required, using their own drinking bottles. - All food provided at the Centre will be nutritious and varied. - Where possible, local fresh produce will be used. - A menu will be developed using the principles set out in the Australian Dietary Guidelines for Children and Adolescents. - The menu will be displayed for families and children. - Snack times are seen as a social event where children and staff can relax, talk about their day and experience a variety of foods.
 Staff will demonstrate good healthy and hygienic eating habits while with the children. - Children should be seated while eating. - Children and parents are encouraged to contribute to the menu ideas. - Parents will be encouraged to share family and multicultural values, ideas and recipes. - All family and multicultural practices will be acknowledged and addressed in the provision of food. - All children's individual needs such as allergies etc. will be addressed (wherever practical) in the menus. - Staff will keep a list of all children's allergies or food restrictions near the food preparation area to ensure all staff follow these. - Education of healthy eating habits will be developed through ongoing example, specific activities, notices, posters and information sheets to parents. - The denial of food will never be used as a punishment.